Ravina0007/Reflection-journal/Reflectionjournal.md

 Week #: 01

-# Peer assessment #

-Haritha and Shalini are good team player.
-I wants to give 4 and 3 rating respectively out of 5 from my prespective.

  I have learning attitude that motivates me to grow in life.
-I always tried to understand all the topics taught by Mr. Sami in a session.
-In this week I wants to give 4.5 rating for myself.
+I would rate myself 4.5 out of 5 in this week.
 # Challenges Faced #

 First week is quite challenging for me as I learn many new tools and coding.
 I was unable to do activities on time as it was difficult for me to grasp all concepts at one time.
 I faced major challenge of understanding some topics, but Mr. Sami was there to explain those topics.

 # What Went Well and Lessons Learned: #

-I learned many lessons but and one of the best thing that I learned from last week is that how to work in pair.
-This way helps me out to share my douts with my peers and get the best solutions for them.
+I learned many lessons but and one of the best thing that I learned from this week is that how to begin the journey of web development with steps.
+Each step provides a detailed information about how things actually works.
+Moreover, some pictures and coding also makes it easy to grasp everything.

 # Key Learning: #
+In this week I learned some basics of github like how to create a repository, how to add, commit and push content on git hub.

-In week1 activity2 I learn how to run Node.js scripts directly within VSCode.
+ I also learn how to run Node.js scripts directly within VSCode.
 In week1 I leraned new fundamentals like Node js, Express.js, postman, how to push files into git hub.

 # Online Resources: #